 St. Mark’s is the only Episcopal Church in Mifflin County.
 The first Episcopal Congregation in Lewistown was formed in 1818.
 In 1820, Episcopalians began meeting in a one-room log courthouse in the town square.
 A parish was established in 1823 and in 1824, the first church was built on Main Street, just off the Square.
 That church was expanded and rebuilt in 1897 and stands today as a testament of almost two centuries of ministry.
+You can take a virtual tour and see our beautiful space for worship as well as our parish house.

 Who We Are